 Probabilities of P_n and P_f are shown in Figure 9 as a function of the threshold for D. This figure shows that all attacks could be detected when we set the threshold to less than 90.
-Though probability of detecting erroneously was 5 % when the threshold was 90, these erroneous detections were caused by a single client sending about 20 SYNs/sec.
-From the viewpoints of fairness and resource managements, this relatively high-rate traffic should be limited.
-It can, after all, be regarded such traffic as "attack traffic" directed at the Internet itself rather than a specific server.
+Though probability of detecting erroneously was 5 % (only

 Fig. 9.
-Relation between threshold for D and the probabilities of not detecting an attack (--) and of erroneously detecting an attack (- - -).
+Relation between threshold for D and the probabilities of not detecting an attack (----) and of erroneously detecting an attack(- -).